2019年12月英语六级第1套听力原文及题目

 Questions 1 to 4 are based on the conversation you have just heard.

-Question 4: What does the man want to say by mentioning the football match?
+Question 2: What does the man say about Jazz music?

 1.